Minnesota Job Vacancy Key Findings

 How Many Job Vacancies Are There?

 - Job seekers are finding more employment opportunities compared to last year.
-Job vacancies in the state are up by 18.0 percent from one year ago, for a total of 58,900 vacancies.
+Job vacancies in the state are up by 8.1 percent from one year ago, for a total of 96,000 vacancies, which is the highest number of vacancies in a fourth quarter in 15 years.

-- About 58 percent of all job vacancies (approximately 34,400) are located in the Twin Cities seven-county metro area, while the remaining 24,460 are in greater Minnesota.
+- About 58.3 percent of all job vacancies, approximately 56,000, are located in the Twin Cities seven-county metro area, while the remaining 40,000 are in Greater Minnesota.
 For more information about job vacancies in a specific economic development region, explore regional findings.

-- Currently, there are 2.3 job vacancies for every 100 filled positions in the state.
-During this same period, there are 2.6 unemployed people for each vacancy statewide.
-One year ago, there were about 3.2 unemployed people for each vacancy.
+- Currently, there are 1.0 unemployed people for each vacancy statewide.
+One year ago, there were about 1.1 unemployed people for each vacancy.
 This decrease in the number of unemployed compared to the number of vacancies indicates that the labor market is becoming more favorable for job seekers.

 Where is the Greatest Need for Workers?